308kyle/multilingual-mad-libs/README.md

 ## Description

 This is a web application that allows users to create customizable stories by filling in the blanks.
 It features the following components:
-1. Mad Libs Generator
+1. Generate fun and custom Mad Libs stories.
-2. Language Translation
+2. Translate the stories into different languages.
-3. MongoDB Data Collection
+3. Stores user stories into a MongoDB collection.

 ## Technologies Used
 - HTML/CSS